TristanWhitmarsh/cyto-studio/README.md

 # cyto-studio
-A napari viewer which reads stpt images as zarr files.
+A napari viewer which reads multiplex images.

 ## Installation Windows